OpenMDM/OpenMDM/README.md

 Note, a bug exist in current pymongo version, stick to pymongo==2.8.1 or use master version from official repository until publication.

+At this time, admin rights are attributed to people in the admin group in LDAP.

 ### Installation

 #### Prepare Debian 8